Welcome to the ATOP home page

 At regular intervals, it shows system-level activity related to the CPU,

-and for every active process it shows the CPU utilization,
+and for every process (and thread) it shows e.g. the CPU utilization,

-the memory growth, priority, username, state, and exit code.
+memory growth, disk utilization, priority, username, state, and exit code.

 The command atop has some major advantages compared